-2 Behold, as the eyes of servants unto the hand of their master, as the eyes of a maiden unto the hand of her mistress; so our eyes look unto Hashem our God, until He be gracious unto us.
+2 As the eyes of slaves follow their master’s hand, as the eyes of a slave-girl follow the hand of her mistress, so our eyes are toward Hashem our God, awaiting His favor.

-Rabbi Yosef Albo, a 15th century Spanish scholar, understands this psalm as a call to the Lord for mercy from the long, difficult exile.
+Rabbi Yosef Albo, a fifteenth century Spanish Jewish scholar, understands this psalm as a call to Hashem for mercy from the long, and difficult exile.
 The psalmist speaks of the shame he undergoes living in the protracted exile.
-In one of his most famous writings on the Land of Israel, called ‘Six Knocks,’ Rabbi Joseph B. Soloveitchik speaks of the miraculous nature of the re-birth of the modern State of Israel as the Jewish homeland.
-Rabbi Soloveitchik writes about how finally, after thousands of years of exile, Jewish blood is no longer cheap, and that a Jew can always find “a secure refuge in the land of his ancestors.”
-The shame of being defenseless, landless, and nation-less, is too much for the psalmist to handle and he cries out to God for salvation.
+In one of his most famous writings about the land of Israel, called “Six Knocks,” Rabbi Joseph B. Soloveitchik, leader of American Modern Orthodoxy in the twentieth century, speaks of the miraculous nature of the re-birth of the Jewish people in our times, with the State of Israel as the modern Jewish homeland.
+Rabbi Soloveitchik notes that finally, after thousands of years of exile, Jewish blood is no longer cheap, as a Jew can always find “a secure refuge in the land of his ancestors.”
+The shame of being defenseless and landless is too much for the psalmist to handle, so he cries out to God for salvation.
 In modern times, we have begun to experience that salvation.1 comment